district0x/deployments/README.md

 ## <a name="qa"> QA enviroment </a>

-Start the services in the QA environment:
+Start the services (but parity) in the QA environment:

 ``` bash
 cd qa/